How to Sugar Rim a Glass and Other Types of Drink Rimming

 Rimming is an awesome way to make any drink extra special.
 It doesn't have to just be alcoholic drinks.
 Rimming is fun for kids' drinks and normal beverages, too.

 Sugar rims and salt rims are the most common type of drink rimming.
 You will find instructions on how to do a basic glass rim below as well as some ideas for other types of rimming to make your drinks really impressive.

-The key to sugar and salt rimming is to moisten the rim of the glass enough to make the sugar or salt will stick to it.
+The key to sugar and salt rimming is to moisten the rim of the glass enough to make the sugar or salt stick to it.
 It is a simple process that really adds a lot to a drink.